mdabros/CntkCatalyst/README.md

 which does not provide a very desirable user experience.

-Hopefully, when the end-goal has been reached, The CntkCatalyst API will provide a deep learning experience in C#, very close to what you get with Keras in Python today.
+Hopefully, when the end-goal has been reached, The CntkCatalyst API will provide a deep learning experience in C#, very close to what you get with Keras in Python.

-Since this is an ongoing effort, the API under development can be expected to change a lot, and should **not** be considered production quality yet.
+Since this is an ongoing effort, the API under development can be expected to change a lot, and should **not** be considered as production ready.

 Below, an example from the Keras python  API is reproduced using the current CntkCatalyst C# API: